We often get asked what camera gear we use to take pictures. Obviously, a camera is no good without a photographer, but the opposite is also true!

 If that all sounds a bit much, or your budget is a little tighter, I have also had great first-hand experiences with the Focus F-1 sling strap, which also has solid reviews on Amazon, and is my fall back sling-strap in a pinch.

-Bag – Vanguard Alta Sky49
+Camera Bag – Vanguard Alta Sky49

 I often get asked what camera bag I use to cart all this gear around.
 I’ve tried a lot of options, from standard backpacks with a camera bag insert through to shoulder bags.